LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Longitudinal Error Tolerant 3D AP

 \subsection{Localization Errors in Camera-Based 3D Detection}

-Given a ground truth bounding box with center $\vect{G}=[x_{g},y_{g},z_{g}]$ and a predicted bounding box with center $\vect{P}=[x_{p},y_{p},z_{p}]$ such that the origin $[0,0,0]$ is the camera location, and $\vect{u} = [1, 0, 0]$ is the normalized direction of the principal axis, that is, all 3D location vectors are in the camera frame.
+We assume a ground truth bounding box $G$ with center $\vect{g} \in \mathcal{R}^3$ and a predicted bounding box $P$ with center $\vect{p} \in \mathcal{R}^3$ such that the origin $[0,0,0]$ is the camera location, or a mean position in the case of multi-camera setup.
+That is, all 3D location vectors are in the camera frame.
 We define the localization error as the vector